romanvm/script.module.pyxbmct/docs/estuary.rst

-You can also subclass :class:`Skin<pyxbmct.addonskin.Skin>` class to chanage :class:`AddonDialogWindow<pyxbmct.addonwindow.AddonDialogWindow>` or :class:`AddonDialogWindow<pyxbmct.addonwindow.AddonDialogWindow>` appearance.
+You can also subclass :class:`Skin<pyxbmct.addonskin.Skin>` class to chanage :class:`AddonDialogWindow<pyxbmct.addonwindow.AddonDialogWindow>` or :class:`AddonFullWindow<pyxbmct.addonwindow.AddonFullWindow>` appearance.
-The following example shows how to change :class:`AddonDialogWindow<pyxbmct.addonwindow.AddonDialogWindow>` fullscreen background without altering other elements::
+The following example shows how to change :class:`AddonFullWindow<pyxbmct.addonwindow.AddonFullWindow>` fullscreen background without altering other elements::

   import pyxbmct